alloc/saus/packages/aws/s3-website/README.md

 TODO

+Note that only GET, HEAD, and OPTIONS requests are supported for your Saus application. \
+To track this limitation, see [this unanswered StackOverflow question](https://stackoverflow.com/questions/70512096/aws-cloudfront-origin-groups-cannot-include-post-put-patch-or-delete-for-a-c).

 ## Custom Domain

 In order for CloudFront to allow requests through your TLD (defined with the `domain` option), you need to manually request a SSL certificate with [AWS Certificate Manager](https://us-east-1.console.aws.amazon.com/acm/home?region=us-east-1#/certificates/request), validate it with DNS or email, and set the `acm.certificateArn` option to its ARN.